×

 • Romans 8:35

-This ties in with Paul’s insistence that although we are given a free choice to walk in sin even though we have been freed from condemnation, when we choose to walk in sin we place ourselves back under that earthly condemnation from sin on the earth.
+This ties in with Paul’s insistence that although we are given a free choice to walk in sin, even though we have been freed from condemnation, when we choose to walk in sin, we place ourselves back under that earthly condemnation (negative consequences) from sin in this lifetime.
 Where we experience the consequences of sin, we experience a disconnection from God, but not in the eternal sense, only experientially.
-To follow these competing Jewish “authorities” will be to become controlled by their threat of rejection and condemnation unless their rules are followed.
-The result will be actually living under the condemnation of the law, which Christ delivers us from.

 Biblical Text